Alternate ELPAC Operational Field Test FAQs

 The Alternate ELPAC is aligned to the 2012 California English Language Development (ELD) Standards via ELD Connectors.
 The ELD Connectors are reduced in depth, breadth, and complexity as appropriate for the population.

 - Receptive test items require the student to demonstrate comprehension of a stimulus by selecting a response from two or three options.
 The student is not required to generate any language.
-Students are allowed to respond using their preferred individual communication mode.
+The student is allowed to respond using the student's preferred individual communication mode.

 - Expressive test items require the student to communicate understandings and ideas related to the stimulus using the student's individually preferred expressive mode of communication.
-Note, picture cards are included in the test delivery system for students to select responses.
+Note that picture cards are provided by the Sacramento County Office of Education and available for download in the Test Operations Management System for students to select responses.

 Which students are required to take the Alternate ELPAC?

-- If a student fits the preceding description and their ELP has not been assessed, that student must take the Initial Alternate ELPAC to determine initial classification.
+- If a student fits the preceding description and the student's ELP has not been assessed, that student must take the Initial Alternate ELPAC to determine initial classification.

 - If a student is classified as an EL after taking the Initial Alternate ELPAC, that student would take the Summative Alternate ELPAC annually until the reclassification criteria are met.

-Should students who have the most significant cognitive disabilities, as determined by their IEP, and require initial identification take the Alternate ELPAC operational field test?
+Should students with the most significant cognitive disabilities, as determined by their IEP, who require initial identification take the Alternate ELPAC operational field test?

-No. For the 2020–21 academic year only, students with the most significant cognitive disabilities as determined by their IEP team and whose primary language is other than English, as determined by a home language survey, and who have not been previously classified as an EL, must take the regular Initial ELPAC and specify which domains will be administered using a district's locally-determined alternate assessments prior to the start of the Alternate ELPAC operational field test.
-Beginning on July 1, 2021, students will take the Initial Alternate ELPAC, and locally-determined alternate assessments will no longer be allowable for identification.
+No. For the 2021–22 academic year only, students with the most significant cognitive disabilities as determined by their IEP team and whose primary language is other than English, as determined by a home language survey, and who have an English language acquisition status of To Be Determined, must take the general Initial ELPAC and specify which domains will be administered using an LEA's locally determined alternate assessments prior to the start of the Alternate ELPAC operational field test.
+Beginning on July 1, 2022, students will take the Initial Alternate ELPAC, and locally determined alternate assessments will no longer be allowable for identification.

 Do we test students in year one of a two-year kindergarten program (frequently referred to as "transitional-kindergarten")?